S.H.I.E.L.D.: House of M

-In an alternate reality where mutants rule over humans, S.H.I.E.L.D. was staffed completely with mutants, all serving the House of Magnus on Genosha.
-Sebastian Shaw is the executive director of S.H.I.E.L.D., Wolverine is in charge of the House of Magnus' Red Guard (Agents Rogue, Jessica Drew, Kurt Wagner, Mortimer Toynbee, and Raven Darkholme) and the Marauders are S.H.I.E.L.D.'s black ops unit.
+In the House of M universe, S.H.I.E.L.D. consists entirely of mutants, who dominate society rather than humans.
+Sebastian Shaw is the executive director of S.H.I.E.L.D., with Wolverine, Rogue, Jessica Drew, Kurt Wagner, Mortimer Toynbee, and Raven Darkholme appearing as leading agents and the Marauders appearing as S.H.I.E.L.D.'s black ops unit.

 Mutant X

-S.H.I.E.L.D. was mentioned briefly in the Mutant X alternate universe series as a murderous anti-mutant group.
-S.H.I.E.L.D. stood for Saviours of Humanity by Intervention in the Evolution of Life-form Deviants.
-Their story is elaborated on later as one of their own gains powers.
+In Mutant X, S.H.I.E.L.D. is an anti-mutant group whose name is an acronym for "Saviours of Humanity by Intervention in the Evolution of Life-form Deviants".